mayombeboboto/Cloud_tutorial/README.md

 * docker system prune: deletes all the images you have locally.
     N.B: This will delete all the images you have locally.

+* docker rm <container_id>: to remove a container.
+This way, even when you run docker ps -a, you won't find it anymore.

+* docker rm $(docker ps -a -q): to remove all container ids at once.

+* docker rmi <image_name>: this deletes only one image from the image cache when no container is using it.
+        * E.g: dokcer rmi visits_node-app

+* docker run -it -d <image_name>: runs the container based_image in the background.
+    -d stands for detached.

 * docker logs container-id: Shows what was run in the container.
     E.g: Open 2 terminals, build an image like gradie/simpleweb